 Anybody else with me?

 Judging a book by its cover if you will.
-The packaging of a product includes the color and theme of the labeling on the bottle the color, the shape and size, the nozzle, etc. I like bright colored labels, but also clear and simple looking bottles, and I can appreciate an eco-friendly look.
-It helps for a brand to have a streamlined look when it comes to their product lines, so you’ll want to but all of it!
+The packaging of a product includes the color and theme of the labeling, the shape and size, the nozzle, etc. I like bright colored labels, but I also like clear and simple looking bottles, and I can appreciate an eco-friendly look.
+It helps for a brand to have a streamlined look when it comes to their product lines, so you’ll want to buy all of it!

 It helps for a brand to have a streamlined look when it comes to their product lines, so you’ll want to buy all of it!

 If the bottle is dark or opaque I’m automatically turned off.
-Typically bottles are always clear which aligns with the fact that it allows the consumer to visualize the product.
+Typically bottles are transparent which allows the consumer to visualize the product.
 Personally I like to be able to see the product and its consistency, as this hints towards how it will work for my hair.